IoT dashboard- An IoT control panel for all your smart devices

 Data transfer between these 3 layers occurs through the following types of connections:

-• Device to device direct connection
+• Device-to-device direct connection

-• Sensor Device to IoT Gateway connection
+• Sensor Device for IoT Gateway connection

-• IoT Gateway to database connection
+• IoT Gateway for database connection

 • Between database systems